-The DCF Mentoring Program contracts with local service providers statewide to supply adult mentors to DCF involved adolescents ages 14-17, and 18-21 who remain involved with DCF following their commitments.
+The DCF Mentoring Program, Youth Links, contracts with local service providers statewide to connect adult mentors to adolescents ages 14-17, and 18-21 who are involved with the Department and identify LBGTQIA+ and/or allies, questing, family or friends.
 The providers recruit, screen and train eligible candidates to become mentors, partner with DCF social workers then match approved mentors with DCF committed adolescents and young adults.
-The goal of the mentoring program is to provide an important and long lasting relationship to adolescents who are placed outside of their homes.
+The goal of the mentoring program is to provide an important and long-lasting relationship to adolescents who are placed outside of their homes.

 Mentors are involved in the adolescent's life as a guide, a positive role adult model and a confidant.
 A mentor's commitment to the adolescent is very important.
-Mentors maintain weekly contact with their mentees and visits face to face at a minimum of three times a month.
-The Mentoring program aims at maintaining these relationships on a long term basis.
+Mentors maintain weekly contact with their mentees at a minimum of three times a month.
+The Mentoring program aims at maintaining these relationships on a long-term basis.
 Ideally, the relationships evolve into permanent, life-long friendships.